 Severe headache or stomach ache

-Tell all members of your health care team (surgeons, dentisst, etc.) that you are taking a blood thinner.
-You may need to stop taking it before certain procedures.
+Tell all members of your health care team (surgeons, dentist, etc.) that you are taking a blood thinner.
+You might need to stop taking it before certain procedures.
 Be sure to tell your doctor or pharmacist if you were told to stop or hold your apixaban.
 They may need to change you to another type of blood thinner before your procedure.

 Ask your doctor or pharmacist before starting any other medicine, including over-the-counter medicines, vitamins and herbal products.
 The dose of apixaban may need to be adjusted if an interacting medicine is started.